Your benefits as an Energy Institute member

 As the Managing Director, my role involves assessing and identifying green projects that fulfill the green taxonomy, directing financial resources to sustainable initiatives, and helping businesses adopt environmentally responsible practices.
 By leveraging the resources and global network offered by the Energy Institute, I actively engage in collaborative efforts, share best practices, and contribute to the collective goal of a sustainable and low-carbon future.

-Dr. Oluwatosin C. Murele AMEI, Senior Consultant - Sustainability and Net Zero Processes at Elsamag Ltd, Aylesbury, UK
+Dr. Oluwatosin C. Murele AMEI, Senior Consultant - Sustainability and Net Zero Processes, Elsamag Ltd — Aylesbury, England

 My inspiration to work in energy